xmonad/xmonad/INSTALL.md

 Don't forget to mark the file as `+x`: `chmod +x build`!

+Some example build scripts for `stack` and `cabal` are provided in the `xmonad-contrib` distribution.
+You can see those online in the [scripts/build][] directory.
+You might wish to use these if you have special dependencies for your `xmonad.hs`, especially with cabal as you must use a cabal file and often a `cabal.project` to specify them;
+`cabal install --lib` above generally isn't enough, and when it is it can be difficult to keep track of when you want to replicate your configuration on another system.

 #### Don't Recompile on Every Startup

 By default, xmonad always recompiles itself when a build script is used